 Keep in mind this is not like a home inspection – we won’t test the mechanicals or look for fire hazards.
 We’re just walking through the property to assess the qualities that contribute to value, notably size, condition, and functionality.

 Step Five: Report Preparation

-At Global Real Estate, we generally provide to our clients a narrative report that is in compliance with all USPAP regulations.
+At GREAC we generally provide to our clients a narrative report that is in compliance with all USPAP regulations.
 The length and form that this report can take, however, vary depending on your needs.
-If you are seeking an appraisal for use by a third party, for example an appraisal done for tax purposes or for use in litigation, we will provide to you a report with the most amount of detail possible.
+If you are seeking an appraisal for use by a third party, for example an appraisal done for tax purposes or for use in litigation, we will provide to you an in-depth report.
 Valuations done for these purposes will be longer, and will require a more extensive analysis of comparable properties.
 Due to their higher level of detail, reports for use by a third party will take our consultants longer to complete, usually anywhere from four to six weeks.
 If you are seeking an appraisal for your own use only, for example to assess your net worth, we are able to provide you a report that, while still arriving at an accurate value, is less detailed and in which fewer comparable properties have been analyzed.
 When we first begin to work together, we will ascertain together what sort of report best fits your needs/ you would prefer.